amanraut46/interviewQuestionAksInterview/WebApiAndMvc.md

 Got it 👍 — you want the **interview-style question** along with the explanation.
 Here’s how it can be framed and answered:

-# 38 **“How can you send or handle large files using Azure Service Bus, given that Service Bus has message size limits?”**
+# 38 How can you send or handle large files using Azure Service Bus, given that Service Bus has message size limits?

 ---